jieter/django-tables2/docs/index.rst

     ]

-The first step is to subclass :class:`~django_tables2.tables.Table` and describe the table structure.
-This is done by creating a column for each attribute in the :term:`table data`.
+First step is it write a Table class to describe the structure:

 .. code-block:: python